 If you like winter activities such as trekking in the mountains, or backcountry skiing and snowboarding, chances are you should be carrying the best snowshoes.
 Snowshoes are simply shoes made with a huge area so that it distributes weight better over snow.
 This prevents your foot from sinking into the snow, which slows you down and wastes energy.
 Snowshoes have been around for a long time, with the first one being made from natural materials such as wood and animal hide.

 There is no trick to snowshoes: they all work pretty much the same way in that they all have some kind of binding to put your feet in.
-They distribute weight evenly and usually have a raised toe to increase the maneuverability.
-In terms of the actual mechanism of working, it is pressure is force over area.
-The force exerted by your foot is the same, but the area is at least doubled, so the pressure get cut in half.
+They distribute weight evenly and usually have a raised toe to increase maneuverability.
+In terms of the actual mechanism of working, it is pressure is force over an area.
+The force exerted by your foot is the same, but the area is at least doubled, so the pressure gets cut in half.
 This decrease in pressure is enough to keep your entire feet above the snowpack.

 Best Snowshoes Reviews